devhliu/wrt-project/radon_inversion/README.md

          rsupp             : radius of the support of the test function padding_coeff(default=4) : parameter to padd Radon transforms with zeros along shift

- * **nfft_reconstruct_3d.m**
+ * **NFFTRec3D.m**

        test_function = nfft_reconstruct_3d(ngrid, nodes, values, jacobian_weights)

-       Script performs reconstruction of a function from its Fourier transforms at 'nodes' with values 'values'.
-Mathematically it works as a discretized version of (inverse) Fourier integral in 3D.
-Result is given as a 3D matrix of size : ngrid x ngrid x ngrid, which, in turn, is a grid on [-1,1)x[-1,1)x[-1,1).
+       Script performs reconstruction of a function from its 'values' of Fourier transforms at 'nodes'.
+       Result is given as a 3D matrix of size ngrid x ngrid x ngrid.

        Returns values
          test_function : real-valued matrix of size (ngrid x ngrid x ngrid)